DrMemCS/drmem/README.md

 will help prevent issues.
 However, `drmem` will also be written in the Rust programming language which provides strong compile-time checks which eliminate whole classes of bugs that occur in other languages.
+This project is an experiment in writing mission-critical code in Rust.

 * **Efficiency**.
-In this case, "efficient" means a responsible use of resources.
 Because we're using Rust, we have a systems programming language which generates optimal code and reduces CPU usage.
 Less CPU means reduced power consumption and less latency in responding to hardware inputs.
 In this project, we're also using the `tokio` async scheduler which means tasks will get distributed across all cores of the system, further reducing latencies (or providing more scalability.)

 * **Simplicity**. `drmem` is targeted for small installations so we